Pravin93-Murugesan/Applied-Data-Science-Specialization-IBM/README.md

 Through multiple courses within the specialization, I have listed out some key learning outcomes:
   - **Data Analysis with Python**
     - Using Pandas, Numpy and Scipy libraries
-      - Import Datasets
+      - Import datasets
-      - Clean the Data
+      - Clean the data
       - Data frame manipulation
-      - Summarizing the Data
+      - Summarizing the data
-      - Building machine learning Regression models
+      - Building machine learning regression models

   - **Data Visualization with Python**
     - Using data visualization libraries like Matplotlib, Seaborn, and Folium